rya-sge/access-denied/_posts/2024-12-16-bittensor.md

 Providers of digital commodities are rewarder in **TAO**, the native token of Bittensor

-> Warning: this article is still in draft state and its content is still mainly taken from the documentation.
+> Warning: this article is still in draft state and its content is still mainly taken from the documentation with a few edits of my own.
 Its content should become more personal later.

 ![Simplified Bittensor Network](https://docs.bittensor.com/img/docs/bittensor-block-diagram.svg)